yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Ok, give it to me.
 * ---
 * Edwin:
 * Here you go!
-DIR-With brick.
+* DIR-With brick.
 Brick hit Marv.
 * ---
 * Harry:
-* You go anther one kid!
+* You got anther one kid!
 * ---
 * Edwin:
 * DIR-Throws anther brick at Marv.